dentia/TeamDigitron/README.md

 ~~~

 #### High Quality Code
--Factory Method for creating Decision Maker depending on the type of the game round
+- Factory Method for creating Decision Maker depending on the type of the game round
--State pattern
+- State pattern
--No Stylecop errors
+- No Stylecop errors
--SOLID
+- SOLID

 ## GitHub repository
 https://github.com/NikolayIT/TeamDigitron